-• Discuss the medial vowel sound /oi/.
-Write the words boing, boy, toy, joy, join on the board to practise blending and segmenting the sounds together as a group, e.g. /b/ /oi/ /ng/.
-Illustrate using alphabet letters for each word and touching them as the sounds are made for the word.
+• Discuss the sound of the digraph /ch/.
+Write the words Chee, Chuck, chip, chop, chess on the board to practise blending and segmenting the sounds together as a group, e.g. /ch/ /e/ /ss/ chess.
+Illustrate using alphabet letters, touching them as the sounds are made for the word.

-- Talk about the meaning and use of the words know, not, the, jump, in, it, do, did.
+- Talk about the words from, run, play, away, had, brown, over, where.
 Read them together.
-Ask students to locate the words in the text.
-Print multiple sets of the flash cards from the inside front cover and use them to play a game of matching the words. - Discuss the different meanings of know and no. Use them in a sentence. - On a piece of paper, have students draw a picture from the story.
-They find the words in the story and write them and then read their sentence to a partner, e.g. They did skips.
+Ask students to locate the words in the text and read them in context. - On a piece of paper, have students draw a picture from the story.
+They find the words in the story and write them and then read their sentence to a partner.